Medieval Philosophical Gatherings II

 Friday, 15 November 2019, Invalidenstr.
 110, room 231

-Han Thomas Adriaenssen, University of Groningen
+Han Thomas Adriaenssen, University of Groeningen

 Suárez on Individuation.
 Can the Same Thing Exist Twice?